allegro/allegro.tech/_posts/2016-12-19-deep-learning-for-frame-detection.md

 layout: post
 title: Deep learning for frame detection in product images
 author: tomasz.bartczak
-tags: [tech, ML, Machine Learning, Deep Learning]
+tags: [ML, Machine Learning, Deep Learning]
 ---
 At [Allegro]({{ '/about-us' | prepend: site.url }}) we are faced with a technical challenge: how to recognize whether a given image
 (a product thumbnail) shows just a product itself.
 One of the things that we would like to detect is when the product